Vertical-Beach/ai-edge-contest4/README.md

 # ML-Caffe-Segmentation-Tutorial
-The following is a **tutorial** on how to **train, quantize, compile, and deploy** various segmentation networks including: **ENet, ESPNet, FPN, UNet, and a reduced compute version of UNet that we'll call Unet-lite** using Vitis-AI.
+The following is a **tutorial** on how to **train, quantize, compile, and deploy** various segmentation networks including: **ENet, ESPNet, FPN, UNet, and a reduced compute version of UNet that we'll call Unet-lite** using Vitis AI.
 The training dataset used for this tutorial is the **Cityscapes dataset**, and the **Caffe** framework is used for training the models.
-After training, the **Vitis-AI tools** are used to quantize and compile the models, and ARM C++ application examples are included for deploying the models on a Xilinx **ZCU102** target board.
+After training, the **Vitis AI tools** are used to quantize and compile the models, and ARM C++ application examples are included for deploying the models on a Xilinx **ZCU102** target board.
 For background information on ESPNet, ENet, and general segmentation approaches, the [Segmentation Introduction Presentation](files/PDF/Segmentation_Introduction.pdf) has been provided.

 Note that the goal of this tutorial is not to provide optimized high accuracy models, but rather to provide a framework and guidance under which segmentation models can be trained and deployed on Xilinx MPSoCs.